OutrunFinance/OutStake/README.md

 1. **Token Types and Composability**

-* **Pendle:** The minted PT (Principal Token) and YT (Yield Token) have expiration dates.
-PT and YT are not standard ERC20 tokens but are closer to NFTs (Non-Fungible Tokens).
+* **Pendle:** The minted PT (Principal Token) and YT (Yield Token) have **expiration dates**.
+PT and YT are not standard ERC20 tokens but are closer to **NFTs (Non-Fungible Tokens)**.
 Throughout the operation of the protocol, Pendle deploys numerous PT and YT contracts for the same Native Yield Token with different staking expiration dates, leading to fragmented liquidity and limiting the composability and use cases of assets on Pendle.
 In particular, YT's value goes to zero upon expiration, further restricting its usability.
 * **Outstake:** The minted PT and YT are standard ERC20 tokens with no expiration date and can be freely integrated into other DeFi protocols.
 During the operation of the protocol, there is only one corresponding YT and PT contract for each Native Yield Token, which enhances composability and flexibility.
-Importantly, Outstake's PT is a universal asset principal token, allowing the minting of the same PT when staking Native Yield Tokens of the same asset type, thereby sharing liquidity.
+Importantly, Outstake's PT is a universal asset principal token, allowing the minting of the same PT when staking Native Yield Tokens of the same native asset type, thereby sharing liquidity.
 Additionally, Outstake's YT can be viewed as a stablecoin pegged to the yield rate, enabling users to take long or short positions on the yield rate.

 2. **Fixed Rate Yields**